Littlemansmg/Discord-Meme-Generator/README.md

 ## Built With
 * [Discord.py](https://github.com/Rapptz/discord.py) - Discord API wrapper to run a discord bot in Python.
-  * Note: This includes stuff from [discord-rewrite.py](https://discordpy.readthedocs.io/en/rewrite/index.html) , and discord.py.
-Both Documents were used in the creation of the bot.
+  * Note: This includes content from [discord-rewrite.py](https://discordpy.readthedocs.io/en/rewrite/index.html).
+  Most of this is the documentation for discord.ext.commands
 * [Pillow](https://pillow.readthedocs.io/en/3.0.x/index.html) - Image formatting tool used to create the memes.

 ## Commands